Ontime v1 - old

 Ontime revolves around an event workflow.
 The user should be able to add a list of events containing scheduling and some information relating.
 Ontime will use this data to create screens in realtime.

 In general the standard event should provide all features necessary.
 To allow for advanced usage, delays and blocks are used.
-Read more on the delay workflow feature
+Read more on the

 Event Block